Follow my blog with Bloglovin

 So I’d find one of her favorite shows and let her watch it while I did some laundry, cleaning or yes, read a book in peace for a change!

 After a while though, I noticed that all she wanted to do was watch cartoons.
 She barely spent any time playing with her toys.
 It got so bad, that if I had to run some errands, I had the hardest time ungluing her from her shows.
 And once I did, all she wanted was to go back home to watch TV.
 This of course, led to poor behavior more times than I care to count.

 That’s when I decided I had to do something about it.

-The solution: I had to keep the TV off.
+The solution: I had to leave the TV off.

 It was hard for the first few days (or weeks).
 She asked, she begged, she cried.
 She really missed her shows!
 And while I felt sad for her, I knew that I had done the right thing.
-After all, she wasn’t actually hurt or in danger.
-She was “suffering” yes, but no real harm was being done.
-On the contrary, I was doing her a favor.
+She wasn’t actually hurt or in danger.
+She was “suffering” yes, but she was just in distress.
+I was actually doing her a favor.

 The TV stayed off.
 And she got over it.
 Fairly quickly, I’d say.
 Soon, she discovered how fun it was to play dress up, or with her dolls, or Legos, or any other toy she could get her hands on.

 She also did puzzles, colored more and even spent some time “helping” Mom with some chores.
 And when she turned 5, it made it much easier to “unofficially homeschool” her, since I didn’t have to compete with the TV for her attention.
 It was great!